fperearodriguez/rhossm-egress-examples/README.md

 4. Adding a nginx server with mTLS for testing the Egress Gateway with TLS origination.
 The nginx-mtls server will be outside the mesh, the application will be deployed in the mesh (sleep sample app).
 An Egress gateway with TLS origination mode will be used to reach the nginx server via mTLS [lab](./http-https/)

 5. Adding a bookinfo application using an external MySQL database.
-The bookinfo application will be deployed in two different namespaces: front and back.
+The bookinfo application will be deployed in two different namespaces: front and back [lab](./bookinfo-mysql-multiple-ns/)

+6. Adding a nginx server listening on HTTP port.
+Thus, a pod deployed inside the mesh will connect to this Nginx server through an Egress Gateway [lab](./http-http/)